Sun, 23 March 2014

 Would You Like to Hear a Farm Story?

-You’ll get to learn a bit about life on the farm as Vickie describes her one-eyed llama, Stunning, whom Madison is so careful with as he moves around her.
-She describes the coloring of Primary Colors and how she sends the fleeces, sheared in the spring, to the mill for processing into rovings and yarn.
+You’ll get to learn about life on the farm as I describe our one-eyed llama, Stunning, whom Madison is so careful with as he moves around her.
+I also describe the coloring of Primary Colors and how we send the fleeces, sheared in the spring, to the mill for processing into rovings and yarn.

-Vickie also shares a story about the harsh 2014 winter and the day she found Lily, the llama, shivering in the barn.
+I also share a story about the harsh 2014 winter and the day we found Lily, the llama, shivering in the barn.
 Lily got to live in the old farm house for a few hours as she warmed up and enjoyed watching Let’s Make a Deal on the TV.

 If you’d like to watch the video that Vickie mentions of her and Madison out in the heavy snow, you can find it on the Youtube channel: http://www.youtube.com/vickiemaris

 Did You Work Out Today?

 My thoughts about Focus T25: “There are three things that really stand out to me in this program.
 1) I love Shaun T. He is an amazing athlete and professional fitness trainer.
 He keeps me motivated, and, well, focused!
 I also love that these workouts are designed to be done five days a week and are only 25 minutes each.
 They fit in my day very well.
 And 3) the modifier who does a low-impact version of the moves has enabled me to do this difficult program and gradually work up to some of the full versions of the moves.